Abizern/aoc-swift-2025/README.md

 ## Formatting and Linting

-I`m trying out 2 space indents, enforced by the `.editorconfig` file.
+I'm trying out 2 space indents, enforced by the `.editorconfig` file.

 I use Swiftformat so this works for me: